blkluv/photo_booth_sogni/browser-extension-production/CHROME_STORE_LISTING.md

 ## Detailed Description (16,000 characters max)

-Transform any webpage's profile photos with hundreds of artistic AI styles using the Sogni Style Explorer browser extension!
+The Sogni Style Explorer easily converts grids of profile photos on websites into AI generated alternate portrait theme versions quickly and efficiently: from conference speaker lineups, team / employee / staff directories, sports and other club rosters / organization memberships, yearbooks, social profiles, friend lists, and more.

 **🎨 What it does:**
 - Instantly transforms profile photos on any webpage with AI-generated artistic styles
 - Browse hundreds of curated artistic styles from the Sogni Photobooth collection
-- Perfect for speaker listings, team pages, conference websites, and social profiles
+- Perfect for speaker listings, team pages, conference websites, sports rosters, yearbooks, and social profiles
-- Powered by Sogni.XLT SDXL Turbo AI for fast, high-quality transformations
+- Powered by the Sogni decentralized Supernet, a network of AI art inference GPU worker nodes

 **🚀 Key Features:**
 - **One-Click Activation**: Click the Sogni logo that appears on any webpage to open the Style Explorer